 Sometimes teeth have been extracted, only to have the pain come back!

-Lyme disease is a relatively common infection, caused by bacteria, and it occurs in areas where there are a lot of ticks.
+Lyme disease is a relatively common infection, caused by bacteria, and it occurs in parts of the country where there are a lot of ticks.
 The bacteria responsible for symptoms of Lyme disease is called Borrelia burgdorferi, and the way it is spread is by tick bites, from the Ixodes tick.

 How do you know if you have a serious infection that needs treatment?